ied206/Joveler.DynLoader/USAGE.md

 ### Data model and `long` size

-**Recommended Workaround**: If the native library use `long` in its APIs, declare two sets of delegates, the LP64 model for POSIX 64bit and LLP64 for the other.
+**Recommended Workaround until .NET 6**: If the native library use `long` in its APIs, declare two sets of delegates, the LP64 model for POSIX 64bit and LLP64 for the other.

 In 64bit, `long` can have different sizes per target OS and architecture.
 Windows uses the LLP64 data model (long is 32bit) on 64bit arch, while the POSIX use LP64 (long is 64bit).